 Before you start DNRansomware removal, enter this code in the screen lock window: 83KYG9NW-3K39V-2T3HJ-93F3Q-GT.
 Then your files will be decrypted.
 Instructions provided below are meant to help you to remove DN ransomware successfully.
 Keep in mind that computer must be loaded in a Safe Mode with Networking before you run antivirus or anti-malware scan with a proper software.

-Step 1: Reboot your computer to Safe Mode with Networking
+Step 1.
+Access Safe Mode with Networking

 Windows 7 / Vista / XP

 - Click Start > Shutdown > Restart > OK.

 - When your computer becomes active, start pressing F8 button (if that does not work, try F2, F12, Del, etc. – it all depends on your motherboard model) multiple times until you see the Advanced Boot Options window.

-- Select Safe Mode with Networking from the list
+- Select Safe Mode with Networking from the list.

 Windows 10 / Windows 8